 This is a beast.
 There’s probably no other way to put it.
 Oh, and yes, it also exactly isn’t a DSLR under 50000, but costs just a little more than that so we decided to let it in on this list anyway.

-But for a good reason, of course. it’s not one of those average DSLRs that will just be good enough to take some great shots and be product of yourself.
+But for a good reason, of course. it’s not one of those average DSLRs that will just be good enough to take some great shots and be serve well for hobby photography.
 It’s for serious photographers, usually the professionals out there who can’t settle for just anything.

 Coming to the image quality, we are finding it hard to describe it.
 The images probably look better than reality itself, which is definitely saying something.
 They are not only crystal clear, but they are amazingly vibrant and look so real-like.